-In Windows 7, open Start menu by clicking Start button or using keyboard shortcut Ctrl+Esc.
+In Windows 7 and 10, open Start menu by clicking the Start button or using keyboard shortcut Ctrl+Esc.
 Type "cleartype" into Start menu search box and click Adjust ClearType text.

-Touch screen users should swipe in from the right edge of screen and tap Settings first.
+Touch screen users should swipe in from the right edge of the screen and tap Settings first.

 In Windows XP, Display Properties window opens.
-Click to open the Appearance tab and then click the Effects... button.
+Open the Appearance tab and then click the Effects button.

 In Windows Vista, Personalize appearance and sounds window opens.
 Click the Window Color and Appearance link.
-This opens Appearance Settings window where you should click the Effects... button.
+This opens the Appearance Settings window where you should click the Effects button.

 Select ClearType or Standard from the Use the following method to smooth edges of screen fonts box.
 To turn text smoothing completely off, clear the check box.
 Click OK in the Effects window and click Apply in the previous window to see the difference.